cristalarc/Trading-Journal/Initial Scoping Docs/initial_scoping_readme.md

-The Initial Scoping Docs folder contains information provided by the AI agents that were used to scope the project.
+The Initial Scoping Docs folder contains information provided by the AI agents that were used to scope the project, including UI, technical requirements, data model, and app flow.